What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 Great to be enjoyed with a good glass of Ligurian white wine, even on the next day at the Easter picnic!

-The Torta paesana or Turta dei paisan is a cake of humble origins typical of some areas of Lombardy.
+The Torta paesana or Turta dei paisan, the peagent cake, has humble origins and it is typical of some areas of Lombardy.

-In some regions of central Italy, Easter morning is celebrated with a hearty sweet and savory breakfast, a kind of brunch, representing the end of Lent and fasting and the celebration of the return to life.
+In some regions of central Italy, like in the Marche, Easter morning is celebrated with a hearty sweet and savory breakfast, a kind of brunch, representing the end of Lent and fasting and the celebration of the return to life.

 The table is set with hard-boiled eggs, blessed during Easter Mass and a symbol of the Resurrection; surely, you cannot miss a dish with artichokes and coratella, i.e. the innards browned in extra virgin olive oil and deglazed with white wine; next the cured meats accompanied with the crescia di Pasqua, a kind of leavened cheese bread.
 Finally the desserts! the sweet Easter pizza and the lamb-shaped shortbread cake, stuffed with chocolate, eggs, chopped almonds, sugar and candied fruit.

-The Pigna is the typical traditional Easter cake from Molise, whose original recipe is very old and characterized by a 3-days rising to symbolize the Death and Resurrection of Jesus.
+The Easter Pigna is the typical traditional dessert from Molise.
+Its original recipe is quite ancient and is characterized by the slow leavening that takes 3 days, symbolizing the Death and Resurrection of Jesus.

-Pigna's shape is similar to the panettone's one; in its dough you find flour, lard, sugar, eggs, yeast, anise liqueur and grated lemon peel.
-Molise version differs from other southern Italian Pigne in that boiled potatoes are added to the dough, making the Pigna even softer.
+The shape is similar to the on of the panettone and is made with flour, lard, sugar, eggs, yeast, anise liqueur and grated lemon peel.
+It differs from other southern Italian versions by the addition of boiled potatoes in the dough, which makes it even softer.
 On the outside it is decorated with sugar icing and colored sprinkles.

-Brasato al Barolo is a typical recipe of Piedmontese cuisine for special occasions consisting of Fassona roasted beef braised in Barolo, the region's prized red wine.
+Brasato al Barolo is a typical recipe of Piedmontese cuisine for special occasions like Easter.
+It is a Fassona roasted beef braised in Barolo, the prized red wine.

 The word 'braised' comes from the dialect word 'brasa', which means embers, in fact originally the pot with the meat was placed on the coals and cooked for hours to obtain a soft and succulent meat.